Crowland Abbey: History

+Orderic Vitalis and William of Malmesbury were invited to the Abbey in the twelfth century, by the abbot Geoffrey of Orleans, who had previously been the prior of Saint Evroul, following a devastating fire in 1091.
+While here Orderic not only wrote a monastic history from the time of Guthlac, but also edited a vita of the saint, and composed an account of the death of Earl Waltheof of Northumbria, whose body was laid to rest there.
+A versified version of the history of Crowland's foundation was made by Henry of Avranches in the thirteenth century.

 In 1537, the abbot of Croyland wrote to Thomas Cromwell, sending him a gift of fish: "ryght mekely besychinge yowr Lordshippe favourably to accept the same fyshe, and to be gude and favourable Lord unto me and my poore House."
 Despite these representations, the abbey was dissolved in 1539.
 The monastic buildings, including the chancel, transepts and crossing of the church appear to have been demolished fairly promptly but the nave and aisles had been used as the parish church and continued in that role.

 During the English Civil War the remains of the abbey were fortified and garrisoned by Royalists in 1642 under governor Thomas Stiles.
-After a short siege it was taken by Parliamentarian forces under the command of Oliver Cromwell in May 1643. and this appears to have been when serious damage was done to the abbey's structure.
+After a short siege it was taken by Parliamentarian forces under the command of Oliver Cromwell in May 1643, and this appears to have been when serious damage was done to the abbey's structure.
 The nave roof fell in 1720, and the main south wall was taken down in 1744.
 The north aisle of the nave was refurbished and remains in use as the parish church.

 Crowland is well known to historians as the probable home of the Croyland Chronicle of Pseudo-Ingulf, begun by one of its monks and continued by several other hands.

 The church contains a skull which is identified as the skull of the 9th-century Abbot Theodore, who was killed at the altar by Vikings.
 The relic used to be on public view until it was stolen from its display case in 1982.
 The skull was returned anonymously in 1999.

-John Clare wrote a sonnet entitled 'Crowland Abbey', which was first published in The Literary Souvenir for 1828 and reprinted in his last book, The Rural Muse in 1835.
+The rural poet John Clare wrote a sonnet entitled "Crowland Abbey", which was first published in The Literary Souvenir for 1828 and reprinted in his last book, The Rural Muse in 1835.

 Archaeology

-A team of students from Newcastle and Sheffield Universities worked on Anchor Church Field in Crowland for several weeks in 2021 and uncovered some exciting finds - including a high status medieval building.
+A team of students from Newcastle and Sheffield Universities worked on Anchor Church Field in Crowland for several weeks in 2021 and uncovered some exciting finds – including a high status medieval building.
 This building was previously thought to represent a medieval chapel, but excavations in 2021 showed it is in fact a medieval hall.
 This structure would have been used as a residence and was divided into three parts with an ancillary room added to one corner.